lxqueen/godir/README.md

 The default godir config file is a (TOML)[https://github.com/toml-lang/toml] file.

-By default godir looks in `$HOME/.config/godir/config.toml`, but you may specify another TOML file to use with the `-c` flag.
+By default godir looks in `$HOME/.config/godir/config.toml`.
+You may specify another TOML file to use with the `-c` flag.
 You can find a sample config file in `src/config.toml.example`.

-### These settings are for wizards only (or for those who are willing to read through the code)
-ITEMTEMPLATE = open("<filename>").read()  => Set <filename> to the path of whatever file you want to use as the template for individual items in the listing.

-THEME = open("<filename>").read() => This is the template html for each page.

-SKIPDIRS => Should directories with no changes made since last run be skipped?
-Turn this off if pages aren't all updating properly.

 # Performance
 No significant benchmarking has been done.